 The findings of this critical and systematic review may be controversial because the findings differ from political claims about what research says.

-This working paper outlines major pieces of the strongest evidence available on what the positive and negatives effects of childcare are, and discusses the evidence in the light of current ECE policy considerations and directions in New Zealand.
+This paper presents the major pieces of research and the strongest evidence available on what the positive and negatives effects of childcare are, and discusses the evidence in the light of current policy directions in New Zealand.